 #2.
 Mix up your workout routines

-It’s important to incorporate different types of work outs to your routine.
-If you are only doing heart pumping cardio workouts, you’ll miss the benefits of stretching.
+It’s important to incorporate different types of workouts into your routine.
+If you are only doing heart-pumping cardio workouts, you’ll miss the benefits of stretching.

 Here’s a breakdown:

 Cardiovascular exercise (cardio) should be a part of your weekly routine.
 Think of cardio like running on the treadmill, jumping jacks, ellipticals, or anything that gets your heart pumping and makes you sweat.

 Want some more science why you should add cardio?
 Check out this informative graphic from the Cleveland Clinic here.
 It goes over how cardio helps every part of your body!